 I believe that Chardonnay is the wine for sauces as it is capable of expressing a textural richess and breadth beyond all other varietals.
 This is especially true when the grape is respected.
 Heavy oak usage and rich malolactic character create wines with immediate appeal when tasted alone.
 They do not match well with food.
 A more balanced approach creates beautiful wines for dinner.

-Not your typical American Chardonnay, the inspiration for this wine comes from Chablis, France.
+Only available in the 2018 SPRING WineClub.
+The inspiration for this wine comes from Chablis, France.
 Only very old barrels are used and wine quietly sits on its less until the next harvest.
 The result is sublime balance.
 Learn More »

 Rich dishes balance well with rich wines.
 These are wines with ample tannins and fruit that are balanced with nuanced aromas.